 Candles add a lovely, ambient glow.
 That being said, be mindful to accent eating areas with scentless candles to avoid interference with your delectable meals.
 It's also important to keep candles a safe distance away from holiday decor to avoid a fire hazard.

 Olfactory—or smell—is the most powerful of our 5 senses.
-Certain scents have specifics effects on us, and nostalgia is a big one!
-You can can bring back all those warm, happy memories of holidays gone by with some of these aromatic ideas.
+Certain scents have specific effects on us, and nostalgia is a big one!
+You can bring back all those warm, happy memories of holidays gone by with some of these aromatic ideas.

 Scented candles are all the rage but many of them are so heavily perfumed that they can be overpowering rather than comforting.
 Instead, simmer real herbs and spices on your stovetop when you don't have something delectable baking in the oven.
 It's amazing what apples, oranges, star anise, cinnamon sticks, ginger, and cloves will do for the aromatics in your home.
 You can follow this recipe from howsweeteats.com or make your own.
 It works great in a crockpot too.
 An added bonus: you can also mix herbs and spices in pretty bags with ribbon and give homemade simmering spices as holiday gifts to friends.